TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

             9. Sprout Sprout Sprout is the 24-hour preschool TV network that reflects real kids and the real worlds they are growing up in.
 Sprout
             10. SYFY SYFY A leader in imagination-based entertainment, including year round original series, events, blockbuster movies, classic science fiction &. fantasy.
 SYFY
             11. The Weather Channel Company The Weather Channel Company Provides millions of people every day with the world's best weather forecasts, content and data.
 The Weather Channel Company
-            12. Universal HD Universal HD The best Universal movies and sports programming in high-definition.
-Universal HD
-            13. UNIVERSO UNIVERSO Modern general entertainment for Latinos, bringing the world's top sports franchises and edgy, emotional programming to more than 40 million households.
+            12. UNIVERSO UNIVERSO Modern general entertainment for Latinos, bringing the world's top sports franchises and edgy, emotional programming to more than 40 million households.
 UNIVERSO
-            14. USA Network USA Network A powerful portfolio of scripted and unscripted drama and comedy originals seen in more than 102 million U.S. homes.
+            13. USA Network USA Network A powerful portfolio of scripted and unscripted drama and comedy originals seen in more than 102 million U.S. homes.
 USA Network
         4. Digital Businesses
             1. Craftsy Craftsy Craftsy is the preeminent online destination for passionate makers to learn, create and share.
 Craftsy
             2. Fandango Fandango The nation's leading moviegoer destination.
 Sells tickets to more than 24,000 screens nationwide.
 Fandango